 This is one of those antler trap ideas that had to involve a case of beer.
 However, the premise behind this one is pretty simple, too.
 Perhaps this might be one of the easier antler trap ideas we've seen, and appear to be awfully effective.
 As the picture shows, just get yourself a tire, tie it to a tree in the woods, bait the hell out of it, and hope your bucks are hungry.

 6. Is the tire too much?
 Okay, just get some hay bails.

 I sort of agree.
 I would like to think there is more mystery and skill to effective shed hunting than just piling up some corn around a tire.
-Regardless how effective that idea might be, hay bales shaped into a V is pretty legit too.
-With this, just find yourself some hay bales, V shape them, bait the hell out of it, and wait for the deer to stick their antlers in the hay.
-Yeah, that could work…
+Regardless how effective that idea might be, hay bales shaped into a V are pretty legit, too.
+With this, just find yourself some hay bales, shape them, lay down lots of bait and wait for the deer to stick their antlers in the hay.
+Yeah, that could work...